pablgonz/ltximg/README.md

 $ ltximg --latex -ep --srcenv --imgdir mypics -o test-out.ltx  test-in.ltx
 ```

-Create a `./mypics` directory (if it doesn’t exist) wwhit all extracted environments
+Create a `./mypics` directory (if it doesn’t exist) with all extracted environments
 converted to individual files (`.pdf`, `.eps`, `.png`, `.ltx`), a file `test-out.ltx`
-whit all environments converted to `\includegraphics` and file `test-in-fig-all.ltx` with only the extracted environments using
+with all environments converted to `\includegraphics` and file `test-in-fig-all.ltx` with only the extracted environments using
 `latex>dvips>ps2pdf` and `preview` package for `<input file>` and `pdflatex`
 for `<output file>`.